nushell/nushell.github.io/book/spread_operator.md

     append ...Nemo
 ```

+Note that each call to `append` results in the creation of a new list, meaning that in this second
+example, 3 unnecessary intermediate lists are created.
+This is not the case with the spread operator,
+so there may be (very minor) performance benefits to using `...` if you're joining lots of large
+lists together, over and over.

-You may have noticed that the last item of the list above is `"...Nemo"`.
-This is because inside
+You may have noticed that the last item of the resulting list above is `"...Nemo"`.
+This is because
-list literals, it can only be used to spread lists, not strings.
+inside list literals, it can only be used to spread lists, not strings.
 As such, inside list literals, it can
 only be used before variables (`...$foo`), subexpressions (`...(foo)`), and list literals (`...[foo]`).

 The `...` also won't be recognized as the spread operator if there's any whitespace between it and